 Spray a 7 x 11" or 9 x 13" casserole dish with non-stick spray.
 Set aside.
 If you are going to bake this casserole immediately, preheat the oven to 375ºF (191ªC).

 In a large skillet over medium heat, brown the sausage.
 If you are using fully cooked sausage, you may skip this step.
 I like to brown my sausage just a little bit, even if it is already fully cooked.
 Spoon the browned sausage evenly into prepared casserole dish.
 Set aside.

-Add a little olive oil to the same large skillet (I use about 2 teaspoons since there is some grease left from the sausage).
+Add a little olive oil to the same large skillet (I often skip this since there is some grease left from the sausage).
 Sauté the garlic, spinach, peppers, and onion until vegetables are tender and spinach is wilted, about 6-7 minutes.
 Season with salt and pepper during the last minute or so.

 Remove from heat and add the cooked vegetable mixture to the sausage in the prepared casserole dish and roughly stir together to distribute mixture evenly.
 Set aside.